visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/Tessellate_operator.rst

 The tessalation accuracy is controlled by the **Chord error**.
 It is the ratio of a chord to the distance from the curve and is independent of the scale of the object.
-The default **Chord error** is 0.035, which will typically still exhibit some discritization.
-A **Chord error** of 0.01 will just about eliminate any discritization artifacts.
+The default **Chord error** is 0.035, which will typically do a good job.
+Reducing the **Chord error** will improve the discretization.

 .. _tessellatewindow: